Sabotage (Black Sabbath album): Composition

+The hidden track "Blow On A Jug" at the end of "The Writ" was performed by Ozzy Osbourne and Bill Ward as they were playing around at the piano between recording sessions; the song was recorded without their knowledge.
+The 31-second skit was a parodic tribute to the band Mungo Jerry who used jugs in their performances.
+According to Ward, "Blow On A Jug" was "a drunken song that Ozzy and me would sing together in a van or on a plane.
+That’s me on piano and Ozzy blowing on one of those brown cider jugs, playing it like a tuba."

 Artwork

 Sabotage's front cover art has garnered mixed reactions over the years and is regarded by some as one of the worst album covers in rock history.
 The inverted mirror concept was conceived by Graham Wright, Bill Ward's drum tech, who was also a graphic artist.
 The band attended what they believed was a test photo shoot for the album cover, thus explaining their choice of clothing.
 Said Ward, "The only thing we didn't discuss was what we'd all wear on the day of the shot.
 Since that shoot day, the band has survived through a tirade of clothing comments and jokes that continue to this day".
 Ward, in fact, was wearing his wife's red tights in the photo.
-Wright recalls in the book How Black Was Our Sabbath that the plan was for each band member to appear on the cover dressed in black and had been instructed to bring some stage clothes for preliminary photos, but when they arrived no black costumes had been laid out by the designers and "the original concept had been overruled."
-The designers "carried on with the shoot, explaining they would superimpose the images at a later stage and that it would look great, honest.
-The session was unbelievably rushed, and the outcome was far from what had been originally envisaged ...
+Wright recalls in the book How Black Was Our Sabbath that the plan was for each band member to appear on the cover dressed in black and had been instructed to bring some stage clothes for preliminary photos, but when they arrived, no black costumes had been laid out by the designers, and "the original concept had been overruled."
+The designers "carried on with the shoot, explaining they would superimpose the images at a later stage and that it would look great, to be honest.
+The session was unbelievably rushed, and the outcome was far from what had been originally envisaged.
 Ironically, the sleeve design that was intended to illustrate the idea of sabotage had instead become a victim of sabotage itself.
 By the time they saw it, it was too late to change."